-The Clerk will write to the complainant to inform them of the date of the meeting.
+The Governance Professional will write to the complainant to inform them of the date of the meeting.
 They will aim to convene a meeting within twenty school days of receipt of the Stage 2 request.
-If this is not possible, the Clerk will provide an anticipated date and keep the complainant informed.
+If this is not possible, the Governance Professional will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Clerk will decide when to hold the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the Governance Professional will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

-The complaints committee will consist of at least two governors of the College with no prior involvement or knowledge of the complaint and one person who is independent of the management and running of the College.
+The complaints committee will consist of at least three governors of the College with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
+If there are fewer than three governors from Exmouth Community College available, the Governance Professional will source any additional, independent governors through another local school or through their LA's Governor Services team, in order to make up the committee.
+Alternatively, an entirely independent committee may be convened to hear the complaint, at Stage 2.

 The committee will decide whether to deal with the complaint by inviting parties to a meeting or through written representations, but in making their decision they will be sensitive to the complainant's needs.

 If the complainant is invited to attend the meeting, they may bring someone along to provide support.
-This can be a relative, friend, advocate and / or interpreter and the Clerk should be notified in advance who is attending the meeting.
-Legal representation will not be permitted.
+This can be a relative, friend.
+Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+However, there may be occasions when legal representation is appropriate.